Eswatini Register Travel insurance Destinations

 You must abide by local laws.

 Learn about what you should do and how we can help if you are arrested or detained abroad.

 Serious crimes, including murder and robbery with aggravating circumstances, may lead to the death penalty.

-Possession of pornographic material is illegal and punishable by imprisonment.
+Possession of pornographic material is forbidden and punishable by imprisonment.

-Photography of government buildings and military installations is prohibited.
+Photography of government buildings, military installations, armed forces, royal residences or official ceremonies is prohibited.